killbaitnews/killbait_url_sender/killbait_url_sender/readme.txt

 == Frequently Asked Questions ==
-1. What is Killbait URL Sender?
+1. What is KillBait URL Sender?
-Killbait URL Sender is a WordPress plugin that allows you to send website URLs to Killbait for analysis, helping detect and prevent malicious activity.
+KillBait URL Sender is a WordPress plugin that allows you to send website URLs to Killbait for analysis, helping detect and prevent malicious activity.

 2. How do I get my API Key?
 You can obtain your API Key by registering at https://killbait.com/auth/login and accessing your user profile.